-The political hierarchy in Argentina, already shaken by the death of President Peron, received another blow this week.
+Background: The political hierarchy in Argentina, already shaken by the death of President Peron, received another blow this week.
 Senor Adelino Romero, head of the three-million strong General Labour Confederation (CGT), died of a heart attack on Saturday (13 July) -- just 48 hours after being re-elected secretary-general of the movement.

 Under Senor Romero's leadership, the Confederation had been one of Peronism's most important power bases.
 The 51-year-old leader was identified with the right-wing of the Confederation, and was regarded as a strong supporter of President Maria Estela Peron's government.

 His death, only 13 days after that of General Peron, has caused consternation in Argentine political circles and could pose problems for President Maria Peron.
 He's automatically succeeded by the assistant secretary-general Segundo Palma, who's linked to the hardline rightist Lorenzo Miguel, boss of the powerful metalworkers union.
 This could be regarded with deep suspicion by the Peronist left.

 Coverage shows the meeting at which Senor Romero was re-elected to his CGT post on Thursday.
 He wasn't there in person -- already in hospital with a heart ailment.

 There's also film of two other important personalities on the current political scene in Argentina: Senator Jose Antonio Allende, who was named earlier this year as next in line for the Presidency after General Peron and his wife; and Dr. Ricardo Balbin, leader of the opposition Radical Party and in the past one of General Peron's most bitter opponents.

 Senor Balbin was among leaders of the country's major power groups who had talks with President Maria Peron earlier this month.
 And he told the new President that she has the support of all political parties.